-This motorhome is designed for use in cold climates.
-It has been tested and shown to provide a comfortable internal environment even when the external temperature is as low as -15°C.
+This motorhome is designed for use in cold climates, and is certified to grade 3 in accordance with the European standard EN 1646-1: 2012.
+This means that it has been tested and shown to provide a comfortable internal environment even when the external temperature is as low as -15°C.